dorian-grst/assessment-lizard-global/PROCESS.md

 1. [x] Use client-side routing to create a "detail" page.

 I took the opportunity to add a custom scrollbar to enhance the app's aesthetics and implemented `Skeleton` loading states to prevent users from seeing a blank screen during data fetching.

+Also, I added a small GitHub Action workflow to lint & build the project on every push or pull request to the main branch.

+I merged this [PR](https://github.com/dorian-grst/assessment-lizard-global/pull/2) to show you how I usually work with a team.

+Finally, I made sure to include comments throughout the codebase to explain my thought process and approach.

+## 6. Potential Improvements

+If I had more time, I would have liked to:

+- [ ] Add tests using `Jest` and `React Testing Library`.
+- [ ] Use a CSS preprocessor or CSS-in-JS instead of plain CSS ?
+- [ ] Improve the accessibility of the application.
+- [ ] Optimize the performance of the application.
+- [ ] Refactor the code to make it cleaner and more maintainable.